Giant Silva: World Wrestling Federation (1998–1999)

 After turning pro in late 1997, Silva signed with World Wrestling Federation.
 After debuting he was given the name: "Giant Silva" and was a member of the Oddities stable.
 For most of his WWF tenure, Silva was a cornerman for the Oddities and his matches on TV were tag matches, teaming up with Golga and/or Kurrgan.
-His only highlight was at Summerslam 1998 when he, Golga, and Kurrgan defeated Kai En Tai in a 3 on 4 Handicap match.
+His only highlight was at SummerSlam 1998 when he, Golga, and Kurrgan defeated Kai En Tai in a 3 on 4 Handicap match.
+During his time in WWF, Silva was not used as much.
 Silva was released around February 1999.

-He would reappear only once on the July 4, 1999 episode of WWF Super Astros in a victory over Pantera.
+He would return only once with long hair on the July 4, 1999 episode of WWF Super Astros in a victory over Pantera.

-Consejo Mundial de Lucha Libre (1999-2003)
+Consejo Mundial de Lucha Libre (1999–2003)

 After his WWF tenure, Silva joined Mexican promotion Consejo Mundial de Lucha Libre and was renamed Gigante Silva.
 He was introduced by midget wrestler Tzuki and soon became an ally to tecnicos, often teaming up in tag team matches against numerically superior rudos.
 Silva struck an occasional team with fellow superheavyweight Brazo de Plata and had part in a feud with Gigante Kurggan, who was brought by Los Capos (the faction led by Apolo Dantes and Universo 2000) in order to oppose him.
 In November 2003, Silva turned rudo himself and allied with Pierroth Jr. and his valet La Comandante before leaving Mexico for Japan full time.